 Troubleshooting Performance Issues

-Website performance has many factors including your environment, how you’ve built your site, and what sort of traffic it gets.
+Website performance has many factors, including your environment, how you’ve built your site, and the type of traffic it gets.

-Craft is a web app, and fine-tuning it is similar to any PHP-based, database-backed application.
+Craft is a web app; fine-tuning it is similar to any PHP-based, database-backed application.
 This article covers the main areas to investigate and points to further resources on modern web application performance.

 The Templates #

-For example, if you’re executing a million queries or displaying a million entries at once, you’ll need significant resources to handle the request.
-Similarly, generating a significant number of simultaneous image transforms will take time and resources.
+For example, if you’re executing a million queries or displaying a million entries simultaneously, you’ll need significant resources to handle the request.
+Similarly, generating many simultaneous image transforms will take time and resources.

 You might want to start with common template performance “gotchas” to avoid with Craft: https://craftcms.stackexchange.com/questions/59/what-are-the-most-common-template-performance-gotchas-to-avoid

-This article goes into depth about how the cache tag actually operates: https://nystudio107.com/blog/the-craft-cache-tag-in-depth
+This article goes into depth about how the cache tag operates: https://nystudio107.com/blog/the-craft-cache-tag-in-depth

-To keep the cache tag happy, make sure you don’t have any failed queue jobs, either! https://craftcms.com/knowledge-base/resolving-failed-queue-jobs
+To keep the cache tag happy, ensure you don’t have any failed queue jobs, either! https://craftcms.com/knowledge-base/resolving-failed-queue-jobs

 The Database #

 In a poorly-configured database server, database queries aren’t going to execute as fast as they could in an optimized environment.
-If your database is configured properly, but doesn't have enough resources assigned to it to handle the load of your site (common in shared hosting environments), you can run into the same execution time issues.
-If a web request is generating a few hundred queries, that excess execution time adds up to an overall slower request.
+If your database is configured correctly but doesn’t have enough resources assigned to it to handle the load of your site (common in shared hosting environments), you can run into the same execution time issues.
+If a web request generates a few hundred queries, that excess execution time adds to an overall slower request.

-Your database server must be properly tuned and have the resources it needs to handle the SQL queries that it receives.
+Your database server must be properly tuned and have the necessary resources to handle the SQL queries it receives.

-In the browser’s console or the Debug Toolbar, you’ll see database profiling output for the request, including the number of queries executed, their execution times and the SQL for those queries.
-These are sorted in ascending order with slowest performing at the top.
+For example, you’ll see database profiling output for the request, including the number of queries executed, their execution times, and the SQL for those queries.
+These are sorted in ascending order, with the slowest-performing ones at the top.

 Try running one of Craft’s queries directly with a database client.
 If the response is still slow after bypassing Craft/PHP, you’ve narrowed the issue to database performance.

-Often, and particularly with MySQL, you’ll want to make sure your character_set and collation values are consistent across the database, since you may have first installed Craft in an environment whose encoding defaults differ from production.
-Mismatched encodings and missing indexes, especially in heavier tables, can be the sole cause of slower database performance as its record count grows.
+values are consistent across the database since you may have first installed Craft in an environment whose encoding defaults differ from production.
+Mismatched encodings and missing indexes, especially in larger tables, can be a large part of slower database performance as its record count grows.

 The Plugins #

-Craft’s flexible templates and content architecture can be further complicated by plugins that can get involved at nearly every step in the process of a request.
+Craft’s flexible templates and content architecture can be further complicated by plugins that can get involved at nearly every step in the request process.
 Because of this, plugins can be a potential source of performance issues depending on what they try to do in a request.

-To minimize the impact they might have, consider using only plugins absolutely necessary for the site, make sure you’re running the latest versions, and only consider using well-established, tested and actively-developed plugins.
+To minimize their impact, consider using only plugins necessary for the site, ensure you’re running the latest versions, and only consider using well-established, tested, and actively-developed plugins.

 The Load #

-Another important thing to determine is when the slowdown occurs.
+Another vital thing to determine is when the slowdown occurs.

 There are plenty of commercial and free load testing tools you can use to help identify load issues in staging and development before you go live.